NexPlayer/TizenWebOS/ps5/api.md

 * `getAdRemainingTime() ⇒ Number` Represents the current time remaining in the selected linear creative in milliseconds.
 Returns -1 if this value is not available.
 * `getIsSkippableAd() ⇒ Boolean` States if the loaded linear ad is a VAST skippable ad - can be queried when adloaded event fires.
 * `getVolume() ⇒ Number` Represents the volume level in the ad.
+* `getAdErrorMessage() ⇒ String` Represents the error message of the current ad error.
+* `getAdVastErrorCode() ⇒ Number` Represents the VAST error code of the current ad error.
+* `getAdErrorType() ⇒ String` Represents the error type of the current ad error.
 * `getMute() ⇒ boolean` Indicates if the ad is mute.

 ```js